SEO Web Crawler

 Our SEO web crawler collects a lot of data, but we don’t just dump that on you, we check and analyse then aggregate it into sections within the reporting feature.
 From there, you can efficiently scroll, click and drill down into clearly labelled sections of data to find issues.

-Because we’ve been doing SEO for many years, we know what you’re looking for and have made it easy to isolate pages with issues.
+Because we’ve been doing SEO for many years, we know what you’re looking for and have made it easy to identify SEO issues.

 Identify Indexation Issues